 - 1. Applicants must submit a completed university graduate application form. - Applicants must submit a completed Carver School MSW Graduate Program application form.
-(Appendix P) - 3.
-Applicants must have completed a Baccalaureate degree with a minimum of 15 credit hours of liberal arts education confirming a minimum overall grade point average (GPA) of 3.0 on a 4.0 scale. - 4.
-If a student does not have a minimum GPA of 3.0, they will need to write a brief statement explaining 1) What prevented them from achieving a 3.0 GPA, 2) What steps will they take to ensure they are successful in the MSW program. - Applicants must submit official transcripts from all colleges/universities attended (undergraduate and graduate). - Applicants seeking advanced standing must have completed a Baccalaureate Social Work Degree from a CSWE accredited program and have an overall GPA of 3.0. - Advanced standing applicants not meeting the GPA requirement, may submit proof BSW licensure for additional consideration - 7.
+(Appendix P) - Applicants must have completed a Baccalaureate degree with a minimum of 15 credit hours of liberal arts education confirming a minimum overall grade point average (GPA) of 3.0 on a 4.0 scale. - 4.
+If a student does not have a minimum GPA of 3.0, they will need to write a brief statement explaining 1) What prevented them from achieving a 3.0 GPA, 2) What steps will they take to ensure they are successful in the MSW program. - 5.
+Applicants must submit official transcripts from all colleges/universities attended (undergraduate and graduate).

+- Applicants seeking advanced standing must have completed a Baccalaureate Social Work Degree from a CSWE accredited program within the last seven years and have an overall GPA of 3.0. - 7.
 Applicants must submit three recommendations using the standardized social work program recommendation form as presented in the MSW Program application packet.
 These letters of recommendation cannot be from current or previous family members.
 There references need to speak to your professionalism, work ethic and academic capabilities. - 8.
 Applicants must submit a signed statement of understanding and affirming their support for the contents of the Social Work Professional and Technical Standards (Appendix Q)